freemagee/gulp-recipes/email-inliner/README.md

 Useful for services such as Campaign Monitor

+## Recent Changes

+*2019-02-19*
+Upgraded to use Gulp 4.0.x
+Use ES6 JavaScript syntax

+#### Still to do

+Might need an additional task to also embed CSS into email template.
+Emails generated from this test seem to have trouble with their background colours.

 ### Requirements

 Create two folders in root - src and output.
 Follow this structure for the template and it's assets: